-Distal radius fractures are among the most common bone injuries encountered in orthopedic practice, accounting for approximately one-sixth of all fractures treated in emergency departments worldwide.
+Distal radius fractures are among the most common bone injuries encountered in accounting orthopedic practice, for approximately one-sixth of all fractures treated in emergency departments worldwide.
 The treatment of distal radius fractures aims to restore the anatomy and function of the wrist, with various surgical and non-surgical options available depending on the severity and type of fracture.
-Among the surgical techniques, Open Reduction and Internal Fixation (ORIF) and External Fixation are prominent methods, each with distinct advantages and technical considerations.^{[1][2]}
+Among the surgical techniques, Open Reduction and Internal Fixation (ORIF) and External Fixation are prominent methods, each distinct advantages and technical with considerations.[1][2]

 ORIF is often preferred for its ability to directly visualize and anatomically reduce the fracture, potentially leading to better functional outcomes and fewer complications such as malunion.
 This method involves the surgical implantation of plates and screws, allowing for early mobilization of the wrist.
 On the other hand, External Fixation is a less invasive method that involves stabilizing the fracture from outside the body using pins and wires that are attached to a rigid frame.
 This method is particularly advantageous in complex fractures where soft tissue preservation is critical.
-The choice between ORIF and External Fixation

-The choice between ORIF and External Fixation largely depends on the fracture characteristics, patient factors, and surgeon expertise.^[3] Comparative studies have provided mixed results, with some suggesting superior outcomes with ORIF in terms of wrist function and others advocating External Fixation due to its less invasive nature and comparable functional outcomes.^{[4][5]}
+The choice between ORIF and External Fixation largely depends on the fracture characteristics, patient factors, and surgeon expertise.[3]
+Comparative studies have provided mixed results. with some suggesting superior outcomes with ORIF in terms of wrist function and others advocating External Fixation due to its less invasive nature and comparable functional outcomes.[4][5]